phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 }
 ```

 The `#![no_std]` attribute disables the linking of the Rust standard library, which is not available on bare metal.
-The `#![no_main]` attribute, we disable the normal entry point function that based on the C runtime.
+Through the `#![no_main]` attribute, we disable the normal entry point function that based on the C runtime.
 The `#[panic_handler]` attribute specifies which function should be called when a panic occurs.

 Next, we create an entry point function named `efi_main`: